rsahasra/rsahasra.github.io/README.md

-# Portfolio: Rachna Sahasrabudhe
 ## Introduction
 Hi!
 My name is Rachna and I'm a 3rd year Computer Science major at Georgia Tech, with concentrations in Intelligence and Information Internetworks.
 I'm passionate about problem solving, sustainability, and learning new skills.
 I was a STEP Intern at Google on the Growth Payments Platform team, and I'm a Teaching Assistant for Intro to Object Oriented Programming.
-As a teaching assistant, I've also been a Materials Lead and Programming Exercise Lead. \
+As a teaching assistant, I've also been a Materials Lead and Programming Exercise Lead.
 ## Projects

 ### Machine Learning Landscape Scene Recognition Project